Find the general guidelines on operating private or commercial flights in Danish territory.

 In case of acute crises of humanitarian character in connection with earthquakes or similar disasters outside office hours, the Danish Civil Aviation and Railway Authority has granted a general and standing permission for emergency relief flights with cargo and/or passengers to/from Denmark, cf. AIC A 04/13, on the following conditions:

-Danish Civil Aviation and Railway Authority
+- That the flight is notified to the Danish Civil Aviation and Railway Authority by e-mail info@trafikstyrelsen.dk.

 In pursuance of ECAC (European Civil Aviation Conference) recommendation 35-1, flights in Denmark with historical aircraft that